ashailrizvi/ProductionApp/README.md

 # Production Quotes & Invoices System

-A comprehensive web-based application for managing production services, quotations, invoices, customer relationships, and business workflow.
+A comprehensive web-based application for managing content production services, quotations, invoices, customer relationships, and business workflow.
 Built with modern web technologies and designed specifically for production companies to streamline their quote-to-invoice process.

 ## What's New (Latest Updates)